antonyhaman/youtube-jextractor/README.md

 **YoutubeVideoData** is an object that contains data for the requested video split across two main objects: **VideoDetails** and **StreamingData**.

-* **VideoDetails** contains varioud video data such as title, description, author, rating, view count, etc.
+* **VideoDetails** contains various video data such as title, description, author, rating, view count, etc.
 * **StreamingData** contains list of streams (both video and audio) and ***expiresInSeconds*** field which indicated how long links will be alive.